d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## (**Implementation from Scratch**)

-To see how batch norms work in practice, we implement one from scratch below.
+To see how batch normalization works in practice, we implement one from scratch below.

 ```{.python .input}
 %%tab mxnet